To use ALTER TABLE, you need

 non-partitioned tables by statements such as CHECK

-and REPAIR TABLE
+TABLE and REPAIR TABLE (which

 are not supported for partitioned

 tables).
-These include ANALYZE PARTITION
+These include ANALYZE PARTITION,

-.
+and REPAIR PARTITION.
 Each of these

 options takes a partition_names